 Successful applicants, results and fees

-All interested parties can submit their proposals by the 1st of November.
-Thereafter a committee consisting of inequality scholars and visual artists will select five successful applicants and invite them to develop their projects.
-The applicants will be informed about the committee’s decision by the end of the year.
+All interested parties can submit their proposals by the 10th of January.
+Thereafter a committee consisting of inequality scholars and visual artists will select up to five successful applicants and invite them to develop their projects.
+The applicants will be informed about the committee’s decision by the end of January 2022.

 The successful applicants will be offered a chance to produce the proposed visual material along with a short description of the approach taken and reflections made on the imaging of inequality.
-The final output – 10 photographs or other equivalent types of illustrative material with a 500-word description must be submitted to GRIP by the 1st of March.
+The final output – 5 photographs or an equivalent amount of other visual material with a 500-word description must be submitted to GRIP by the 15th of April.

 How to apply?

-If you are interested in participating, please fill out the proposal submission form in the link below by the 1st of November:
+If you are interested in participating, please fill out the proposal submission form in the link below:

 Submission Form: Imaging Inequality